MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/retail-sdk-overview.md

 ## Best practices for naming

 The C\# source code in the SDK uses the Contoso namespace.
-Therefore, it's easier to distinguish Microsoft types and extension types, if extension code referencing a type from the Microsoft binary, reference it by using Microsoft.Dynamics. to distinguish between Microsoft libraries vs the libraries from extension.
-The extension libraries must not begin with Microsoft.Dyanmics name.
+Therefore, it's easier to distinguish Microsoft types and extension types.
+If your extension code references a type from the Microsoft binary, reference it by using Microsoft.Dynamics to distinguish between Microsoft libraries and the libraries from the extension.
+The extension libraries must not begin with Microsoft.Dynamics name.

 ## Deployment packages